Civil RTC News

 Right to counsel

-There is a right to counsel for the indigent intellectually disabled subject of a sterilization proceeding.
+There is a right to counsel for indigent respondents in civil commitment proceedings.

 Read More